Villigst

 Villigst is a Stadtteil (district) of the city Schwerte in North Rhine-Westphalia, Germany.
 On 31 December 2012, Villigst had a population of 3.309 inhabitants.
 It lies south of the river Ruhr near Sauerland.
 It borders on Ergste, another district of Schwerte.

-On 1 January 1975 Villigst was incorporated into the city Schwerte, before it belonged to Iserlohn.
+On 1 January 1975, Villigst was incorporated into the city of Schwerte, before it belonged to Iserlohn.

+Villigst is home to the Evangelisches Studienwerk Villigst, one of Germany's thirteen major scholarship foundations for exceptionally talented and high-achieving students from all academic disciplines.